FelixOnline/v2/content/articles/2012-12-7-minotaurs-and-major-excursions.md

 subtitle: >
   Meredith Thomas, aka Charles Thomas, doesn't want to give anything away...
 date: "2012-12-07 02:24:46 +0000"

 # Attributes from Felix Online V1
 id: "3047"
 old_path: /arts/3047/minotaurs-and-major-excursions
 aliases:
  - /arts/3047/minotaurs-and-major-excursions
+imported: true
+comments:
+ - If I may add this to complement your article here A recent interview in the Independent with Shunts the theatre company behind the show explained one of their aims is to disorientate confuse and baffle from my experience they managed it pretty well The opening monologue got off to a bad start It went on for far too long about some pseudo theory on Architecture I am all for an insightful or satirical take on architectural theory but it has made its point in the first minute but it went on for 5 This overegging of an idea carried on with the middle section where we were all supposed to be on a cruise ship and jokes regarding behaviour and activities on the ship were funny but it was 30 minutes of variations of the same joke There was an overall storyline about a controlling incestuous family which had a hint of satire about it but it didnt work as a narrative The finale felt like it belonged to another piece altogether It was funny in places and it was an interesting space and could have

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true